ddev/ddev/docs/users/cli-usage.md

 or
 `ddev stop --remove-data <projectname>`

-Or if you just want it not to show up in `ddev list --all` any more, this command will unlist it until the next time you `ddev start` or `ddev config` the project.
+Or if you just don't want it to show up in `ddev list` any more, this command will unlist it until the next time you `ddev start` or `ddev config` the project:

 `ddev stop --unlist <projectname>`